-As of January 31, 2014, the remaining unpaid principal balances of the term loans guaranteed by LSV and the Company were \$10,108 and \$45,000, respectively.
+As of January 30, 2015, the remaining unpaid principal balances of the term loan guaranteed by the Company was \$38,658.
 The Company, in its capacity as guarantor, currently has no obligation of payment relating to the term loan of LSV Employee Group III and, furthermore, fully expects that LSV Employee Group III will meet all of their future obligations regarding the term loan.